aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 export type UnionType = CandidateA | CandidateB;
 ```

-In order to ensure ability to generate stable code for _union-like_ types in statically typed languages, the possible _candidate types_ of an aliased
+In order to ensure ability to generate stable code for _union-like_ types in languages without native _type unions_, the possible _candidate types_ of
-_type union_ must however be restricted (through `jsii` compile-time validation) to prevent name collisions:
+an aliased _type union_ must however be restricted (through `jsii` compile-time validation) to prevent name collisions:

 - all candidates **must** have distinct _unqalified names_: